-In this regard, it would be germane to delineate a reference the artist gave us when he mentioned that the body of paintings that makes up this show is inspired by a Richard Prince painting from the Monochromatic Jokes series (1987-1989), titled I Changed My Name (1988, Acrylic and serigraphy on linen, 142.9 x 199.4 cm)5.
+In this regard, it would be germane to delineate a reference the artist gave us when he mentioned that the body of paintings that makes up this show is inspired by a Richard Prince painting from the Monochromatic Jokes series (1987-1989), titled I Changed My Name (1988, Acrylic and serigraphy on linen, 142.9 x 199.4 cm)[7.
+Cordero, Raúl.
+Another detail.
+E-mail to: Suset Sánchez 13 February, 2012].
 The phrase, “I never had a penny to my name, so I changed my name”, is written on the diptych.
 We cannot overlook the tone and style of the texts that appear in Cordero’s paintings, which are like short, condensed, phrases with a kind of implicit “moral”.

 It is like a kind of didactic exercise whose joke like narrative structure may bring to mind some of Prince’s work.
 This fact may very well make us aware of the trick in meaning.
-The detail, as Didi-Huberman sees it, leads to the discursive plane, it tells, it describes6.
+The detail, as Didi-Huberman sees it, leads to the discursive plane, it tells, it describes[8.
+Didi-Huberman, Georges.
+Op.
+Cit., p.
+320].
 Furthermore, the detail in Raúl Cordero’s work emerges as a mockery.
-Sometimes it is a tautological game that discusses the uselessness of representation insofar as it is mimesis, like in artwork where the title is nothing more than a reiteration of what the image shows 7.
+Sometimes it is a tautological game that discusses the uselessness of representation insofar as it is mimesis, like in artwork where the title is nothing more than a reiteration of what the image shows [9.
+See the paintings: Three bridges to connect the left with the right edges of the paper on which they were painted (2002).
+A bridge that connects the bottom with the top of the paper on which it was painted (2002).
+Two (opened) Bridges that don’t get to connect anything (2002).
+A building that connects the left edge with the right edge of the stretcher it is painted on (2008).
+A building that connects the bottom (shadow) with the top (antenna) of the stretcher it is painted on (2008), reproduced in: Castillo, Omar-Pascual (ed.).
+Raúl Cordero.
+Madrid.
+Turner, 2010, pp. 46-49.
+Some pieces from the Quiz Paintings series, made between 1996 and 1997, also work this way].
 However, in other cases, such as this one, the detail emerges like a display of ingenuity, defrauding reason in a way, like an interpretive coming to terms that provokes an ironic grimace on the face of the viewer who knows he’s been cornered by certainty, disenchanted by the puerility of what he offhandedly sees as the work’s “content”.

 Let’s look at one last detail for the time being, one that inhabits the intertextual devices which are bestowed upon identification by the ones who observe them.
 The practice of appropriation has been a frequent recourse in Raúl Cordero’s work from very early on in his first visual essays from the nineties.
 It has found its most experimental field of action in painting and has also revealed the artist’s extensive knowledge of the history and techniques of painting.
-Since that time, when the critics were overusing the interpretation of those referents as triggers of content, the quotation as a device in Cordero’s work –a reference that is almost never incorporated directly onto the picture surface, in the sense of Nelson Goodman10– has perhaps pointed more towards the way in which reception is orchestrated than towards the internal meaning of the work.
+Since that time, when the critics were overusing the interpretation of those referents as triggers of content, the quotation as a device in Cordero’s work –a reference that is almost never incorporated directly onto the picture surface, in the sense of Nelson Goodman[12.
+Goodman, Nelson.
+Maneras de hacer mundos.
+Madrid, Visor, La Balsa de la Medusa, 1990]– has perhaps pointed more towards the way in which reception is orchestrated than towards the internal meaning of the work.
 Thus, quotation is used to negate the scope of speculation of hermeneutic intentions and manifests itself as a scream trying to silence echoes of narration using representation.

 Hence we see how recognizing the root of the quotational act is not of much use.
 What significance might it have in this context shows how the artist plays, almost as if it were vocational training, at reproducing different genres of painting ranging from the exteriority of landscape to the intimacy of the still-life.
 Even when he confesses where his images or ideas have been taken from by specifying it in the work’s title or the texts included in the paintings as part of the representation the dissonances between the “new” images and the prototexts, and the difficulties of locating a coherent critical discourse in a potential intertextual relationship, seem to proclaim the discursive nullity of the “details” we have identified.
 And, isolating them like echo, or enunciation, chambers could thus produce an erratic result, an aporia, leading us to endless wandering down channels of speculation, closed circuits, a labyrinth with no centre or way out.
 We can find some evocative examples of this in The Making, (2011, oil on linen, 200 x 170 cm), or Magrittesque I, (2011, oil on linen, 230 x 155 cm) and Magrittesque II, (2011, oil on linen, 230 x 190 cm).
 The last two examples, whose sources are identified in their titles, are like divertimenti in which the unrestrained pleasure of painting emulates the surrealist painter’s perceptual provocations and visual games.

-Johannes Vermeer’s well-known painting, The Lacemaker (1665, oil on linen, 24.5 x 21 cm, Museo del Louvre, Paris)11 is reproduced in its entirety in The Making.
+Johannes Vermeer’s well-known painting, The Lacemaker (1665, oil on linen, 24.5 x 21 cm, Museo del Louvre, Paris)[13.
+See the exhaustive and clarifying analysis of Vermeer’s paintings by Georges Didi-Huberman in which he describes the detail operations that occur in the The Lacemaker.
+Op.
+Cit.
+Pp. 317-328] is reproduced in its entirety in The Making.
 The first thing that strikes us is how the scale is different from the original, as if he were calling attention or making explicit how the painting was constructed using the projection of a digitalized image.
 This necessarily leads to an emptying of meaning regarding the original, raising one of the persistent issues in the historiography of art that has attempted to determine the relationship between the smallness of the scale of a work and the intimacy of the scene represented; the detailed emphasis of a task or craft.
 If we indulged in the rumours surrounding Vermeer’s The Lacemaker and decided to venture into a tangled web of fragmentary connections we would not be able to set aside the unfounded assertions that try to suggest the possibility that the author may have created the work using an image obtained with a camera obscura.
 It may likewise be impossible to not take into account Salvador Dali’s obsession with the Vermeer painting and the notations he made in the paranoiac-critical method with his numerous reproductions of it, trying to postulate the supremacy of a mystical geometry –ontological sign of “Creation”– in his Paranoiac-critical study of Vermeer’s “Lacemaker (1955, oil on linen, 27.1 x 22.1 cm, Solomon R. Guggenheim Museum, New York).

 Yet it does not stop there, as in Cordero’s appropriation all the distinctive elements of Vermeer’s style, precisely the ones that modulated the intentionality of a descriptive genre painting have been eliminated.
 He has created a composition where all the formal devices are presented in a neutral manner and the characteristic light of the Baroque and of Vermeer’s painting has been eliminated.
 The treatment of colour has been disregarded, the contrast between the monochromatic background of the original and the vivid colour of the figure’s clothes and the objects surrounding her, which codify her activity, has been mitigated.
 In short, the descriptive power of the painting has been eradicated by eliminating its anecdotal details.
 The needle, thread, and other accessories that speak to us in The Lacemaker become blurred and distorted by Cordero’s painting technique.
 Consequently, the characteristic qualities of Vermeer’s painting and his technique are negated.
 The Lacemaker is transformed into The Making.